belovedpearl/mycar_drfapi/README.md

 Using the [ListCreateAPIView](https://www.django-rest-framework.org/api-guide/generic-views/#listcreateapiview) the list of all posts can be viewed ordered in the descending order of creation.The view also allows for post creation.
 Permission classes is used to allow authenticated users access the different methods.
 I have setup a count for upvotes, downvotes and reviews associated by each post.
 A post serializer class has also been setup to handle post model instances.

-I have added search field function for easy and quick access to posts required by users;
+I have added search field function for easy and quick access to posts required by users using [this](https://www.django-rest-framework.org/api-guide/filtering/) material;

 * ^make - Starts with make
 * ^model - Starts with model